grapoza/vue-tree/docsrc/index.md

 Features include:

-- Functions in modern browsers using the precompiled scripts, or can be included in your babel/webpack chain.
+- Works in modern browsers using the precompiled scripts, or can be included in your babel/webpack chain.
 - Expandable nodes
 - Checkboxes
 - Radio buttons